 Accessible by: Fly-and-Transfer

 Owner: The Bushcamp Company

-Staff: The head guide at Bilimungwe when we last visited in 2013 was usually Manda Chisanga, who in 2006 was joint-winner of Wanderlust magazine's Paul Morrison Guide of the Year.
+Staff: The resident guide at Bilimungwe when we last visited in 2013 was usually Manda Chisanga, who in 2006 was joint-winner of Wanderlust magazine's Paul Morrison Guide of the Year.
 Manda is a fantastic all-round guide, in his element when guiding a walk where he spends time explaining everything from how claw marks in a tree trunk show a leopard's routine to the medicinal properties of plants.
 Click here to read more about Manda's award and how he chose to spend his £5,000 winnings within the local community.
 If Manda is on leave, then you’ll be guided by one of the Bushcamp Company’s other qualified guides.

 Food & drink